 Day 1 Tokyo

 Konnichiwa!
 Welcome to Tokyo, Japan's dynamic capital.
-Make your way to your first night's accommodation and check in.
-Your adventure begins with an important welcome meeting at 5pm in the hotel lobby, where you'll meet your leader and be introduced to the other families.
+Make your way to your tonight's accommodation and check in.
+Your adventure begins with an important welcome meeting at 5 pm in the hotel lobby, where you'll meet your leader and be introduced to the other families.
 Afterwards, consider joining the group for an optional dinner at a local restaurant.

 Day 2 Tokyo

 Kick things off with a visit to Sensoji in Asakusa, Tokyo's oldest Buddhist temple (some 1300 years old!) set on the banks of the Sumida River.
-Nearby you will discover a great shopping street, where you can find a quirky Japanese souvenir or sample some traditional snacks.
+Nearby you will discover a great shopping street where you can find a quirky Japanese souvenir or sample some traditional snacks.
 Later, you and your family will be treated to a traditional calligraphy lesson.
 Learn to write your name in Japanese (and maybe learn to say a few words!) with the help of a local teacher.
 There might also be the chance to visit a manga (Japanese comic and cartoon) market, located in Akihabara.
-You'll have some free time this afternoon so you might like to head across town to Shinjuku, central Tokyo's most vibrant district.
-Here you'll find the Tokyo Metropolitan Government Building which offers panoramic city views from its 202m high observation deck, as well as the giant Godzilla statue.
-Afterwards you could try a classic Tokyo meal of sushi or yakitori (grilled skewered chicken) and, for that quintessential Japan experience, perhaps even some karaoke!
+Enjoy free time in th afternoon.
+Perhaps head across town to Shinjuku, central Tokyo's most vibrant district and home to the Tokyo Metropolitan Government Building which offers panoramic city views from its 202-metre-high observation deck, as well as a giant Godzilla statue.

 Day 3 Tokyo